gdoyle87/final_project/readme.md

 - A **dynamic news ticker** appears at the bottom, showing headlines pulled from a JSON file.
   - Updates on every incorrect guess with new stories.
   - Headlines are randomized per playthrough.
+  - If the user has prefers-reduced-motion the animation will not play to respect user accessibility choices.
+    - Inspired by Kevin Powell's example here: [https://www.youtube.com/watch?v=iLmBy-HKIAw](https://www.youtube.com/watch?v=iLmBy-HKIAw)
 - A **"Play Again"** button appears after a win or loss to reset the game.
 - An accordion-style tab at the top can be toggled open/closed by clicking the heading.
   - Accordion state is saved to **localStorage** for persistence across refreshes.